numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Number of partitions of the vertex owned buffers.
+Number of partitions of the vertex owned partitions.
 It applies to udf and sink vertices only.
 </p>
 </td>
 </tr>